MrCamoga/Langton-s-Ant/README.md

 *	**deleteOldChunks**: deletes chunks that haven't been visited by the ant in the last 100M steps  to free up memory

-## IORules.java

-At the start of this class I explain how the rules are stored in the binary file.

-This class implements some methods to read the rules from the file
-#### cleanRulesFile()
-Removes repeated rules, and sorts them by rule id
-#### getInfo()
-Prints info about the rules tested (# of rules tested, how many highways there are, biggest highways found,...)
-#### saveRulesToTxt()
-That's self explanatory
-#### searchSavedRules(boolean highways)
-Returns long[] with all rules that have been tested.
-If highways == true, only rules that form highways will be returned

 ## My findings
-932422 rules have been tested
+1242908 rules have been tested

-Of which 429551 form a highway
+Of which 471980 form a highway

-5978 distinct periods found
+7320 distinct periods found

-All rules up to 524292 tested
+All rules up to 773204 tested

 All rules up to 19 letters have been tested

-Rules of 20 letters left to test: 487337
+Rules of 20 letters left to test: 204565

 #### TOP highways with longest period